SAP-samples/teched2022-DA180/exercises/ex5/README.md

 ![](/exercises/ex5/images/5.3.5-fit_SQLstatement.png)
 <br>

-How do the AdditiveModelAnalysis segmented models look like?
+How do the AdditiveModelAnalysis segmented models look like for each station?
 We can collect the returned "model_"-dataframe from the forecast-fit call.
 ````Python
 # How do the AdditiveModelAnalysis segmented model look like?